Saginaw County, Michigan: Government and politics

 maintenance, etc. — are the responsibility of individual cities and townships.

-Starting in 1988, Saginaw County became a reliable Democratic stronghold at the Presidential level.
-However, in recent elections it has become increasingly competitive, with Donald Trump narrowly winning the county in 2016 while narrowly losing it in 2020 by about 300 votes.
+From 1988 to 2012, Saginaw County was a consistently Democratic county at the Presidential level.
+However, in recent elections it has become increasingly competitive, with Donald Trump narrowly winning the county in 2016 by slightly over 1,000 votes while narrowly losing it in 2020 by about 300 votes.
+Trump won it back in 2024, this time by a margin of about 3,400 votes and taking an outright majority in the county too.